Drasenix/openmw-show-gold-amount/README.md

 # How to use

 In game, go to the "Scripts" tab in the options.
-You can choose the gold Name, the Text SIze, the positionning (x,y) and whether or not to display the gold amount when the game is on pause.
+You can choose the gold Name, the Text SIze, the positionning (x,y) and whether or not to display the gold amount.

+You can choose to display the gold amount on the Inventory and the Text Size.
+You can drag and drop the amount on your Interface.

 # Nexus Mode